conda/conda-docs/docs/source/get-started/download.rst

 can choose a version with a GUI or a command line installer.

 TIP: If you are unsure, we recommend the most recent version of Anaconda - that automatically includes Python 2.7, the most popular version of Python.
-If you are on Windows or OSX, we recommend you also choose the version with GUI installer.
+If you are on Windows or OS X, we recommend you also choose the version with GUI installer.

 Should I download Anaconda or Miniconda?